Jod-Basedow phenomenon is hyperthyroidism following iodine intake in a person with long term underlying thyroid disease.

 History and etymology

-The Jod-Basedow effect is named after the German word for iodine, "Jod", and the name of Karl Adolph Von Basedow, a German physician who first described the effect.
+The Jod-Basedow effect is named after "jod", the German word for iodine, and Carl Adolph von Basedow (1799-1854) 3, the German physician who first described the effect.
+He also described Basedow disease, better known to the English-speaking world as Graves disease.

 - 1. Intenzo CM, Depapp AE, Jabbour S et-al. Scintigraphic manifestations of thyrotoxicosis.
 Radiographics.
 2003;23 (4): 857-69.
 Radiographics (full text) - doi:10.1148/rg.234025716 - Pubmed citation